Keytaro2/Termux-Desktop-Awesome/README.md

 <details>
   <summary>Notable Features</summary>

-  - **Overview**: open apps with live previewsShows
+  - **OVERVIEW**: open apps with live previewsShows
-  - **catppuccin mocha theme**: Choose your wallpaper with Ctrl + K, done, enjoy
+  - ** 💻 CATPPUCCIN MOCHA THEME**: Choose your wallpaper with Ctrl + K, done, enjoy
-  - **Transparent installation**: Every command is shown before it's run
+  - **TRANSPARENT INSTALATION**: Every command is shown before it's run
-  - 🔒 LOCKED MODE: This is active by default, as it allows you to move the eww widgets.
+  - **🔒 LOCKED MODE**: This is active by default, as it allows you to move the eww widgets.
 To deactivate it, press Ctrl + G, a notification will appear in the notifications widget.

     <img src="https://github.com/user-attachments/assets/6df40abc-d9a2-462e-ad4c-3b9c61bb9aed" alt="image" width="200" />

     You can move the widgets using Ctrl + Up, Down, Left, or Right.
 You can resize them using Alt + Up, Down, Left, or Right.
 Similarly, if you want to re-enable locked mode, press Ctrl + G, it will activate, and a notification will appear.

     <img src="https://github.com/user-attachments/assets/5bd35eb2-841a-464e-80d5-a99870eff466" alt="image" width="200" />
-  - 🖱️ MOUSE MODE: This is disabled by default, as it allows you to move eww widgets and other programs using the mouse.
+  - **🖱️ MOUSE MODE**: This is disabled by default, as it allows you to move eww widgets and other programs using the mouse.
 To enable it, press Ctrl + v; a notification will appear in the notification widget.

     <img src="https://github.com/user-attachments/assets/456f07c5-b40a-4482-83ef-5b6757c0eb97" alt="image" width="200" />